McTavishLab/collab-paper/README.md

 ### April 27, 2022

-– How to use new version of physcraper in our jupyter notebook – Code review with EJM
+– Q: How to use new version of physcraper in our jupyter notebook?

-– Integrating the conflict API
+– Code review with EJM: Integrating the conflict API
+– adding documentation to functions

 ### April 20, 2022

-- Add a module to the Physcraper repo "viz.py":
+- Add a module to the Physcraper repo called `viz.py`:

-   – work on an independent branch
+	– worked on an independent branch `viz-module`
-   – create a virtualenv for this new branch, and install – adding a test
+	– create a virtualenv for this new branch, and install with `pip install -e .` – added a test to `tests/test_viz.py`
-   – adding documentation to functions
+	– Homework
+      - Lucia: Remove box around tree
+      - Luna: Add color option to new tip labels

 ### April 14, 2022